Saturday, July 1, 2023

 The Queue before Félix Potin in Novembre 1870 by Alfred Decaen and Jacques Giaud, 1870 / zoom

-There you come upon a great, straight artery.
-To understand how the city abruptly changed, walk down the boulevard of trees and stately buildings..
+At that corner you come upon a great, straight artery.
+Walk down the boulevard of trees and stately buildings to see more of how the city abruptly changed:

 Boulevard de Sébastopol